-In this paper, we analyze the market efficiency and the relation between the iTraxx credit default swaps (CDS) index market and five stock markets of South East Europe (SEE) - Bulgaria, Croatia, Slovenia, Turkey and Romania.
+In this paper, we analyze the market efficiency and the relation between the iTraxx CDS index market and five stock markets of SEE - Bulgaria, Croatia, Slovenia, Turkey and Romania.
 We can divide the stock exchanges of SEE into two groups in the context of their development, using the stock market capitalization as a criterion.
-The first group contains the emerging markets - Bulgaria, Romania and Slovenia and the second one - developed markets - Croatia and Turkey (Table II and Table III).
-Daily closing prices of eleven SEE market indices were available on the Stock Exchanges' websites of the investigated countries.
+The first group contains the emerging markets - Bulgaria, Romania and Slovenia and the second one - developed markets - Croatia and Turkey (Tables 1 and 2).
+Daily closing prices of eleven SEE market indices were available on the stock exchanges' websites of the investigated countries.
 The data range is from 2008 to 2015.
-We should divide the analysis into two separated parts - in the first one we will examine if the capital markets are characterized with market efficiency in the context of the efficient market hypothesis (EMH) and in the second one - if the iTraxx Europe index is related to the financial capitals dynamics, respectively.
-The both parts of the analysis will be made by the daily returns $\binom{r_i}{r_i}$ related to the financial capitals dynamics, respectively.
-The both parts of the analysis will be made by the daily returns $\binom{r_i}{r_i}$ formulated below by using daily closing prices of the stock markets of the countries:
+We should divide the analysis into two separated parts - in the first one we will examine if the capital markets are characterized with market efficiency in the context of the EMH and in the second one - if the iTraxx Europe index is related to the financial capitals dynamics, respectively.
+The both parts of the analysis will be made by the daily returns (r.) formulated below by using daily closing prices of the stock markets of the countries:

-$$r{t} = \log(\frac{P{t}}{P{t-1}}) \tag{1}$$
+$$r{t} = \log \left(\frac{P{t}}{P{t-1}} \right) \tag{1}$$

-where P_t and P{t-1} are the closing value of the market index at the current day and previous day, respectively.
-(Table I).
+Where P_t and P{t-1} are the closing value of the market index at the current day and previous day, respectively.
+(Table 3).